LieberInstitute/SPEAQeasy/README.md

 ### Optional Parameters ###

++ `--coverage` Include this flag to produce coverage bigWigs and compute expressed genomic regions.
+These steps are a useful precursor for analyses involving finding differentially expressed regions (DERs).
+Default: false
 + `--experiment`	Name of the experiment being run (ex: "alzheimer").
 Defaults to "Jlab_experiment"
 + `--prefix`	Defines the prefix of the input files (not used to detect files)
 + `--input`		The path to the directory with the "samples.manifest" file.
 Defaults to "./input" (relative to the repository)